 You can have a problem valve for decades yet have no symptoms.
 If you do have symptoms, they may come on so slowly that you barely notice them.
 In other cases, though, symptoms appear suddenly.
 You might have one or more of the following:

 Your doctor will begin with taking a thorough medical history.
-From there, you may need additional tests to help diagnose your valve problem and rule out any other disease you may have.
+From there, you may need additional cardiology tests to help diagnose your valve problem and rule out any other disease you may have.
 Your doctor may:

-Different problems call for different treatments.
+Different cardiology problems call for different treatments.
 You may require heart valve surgery to repair your heart valve, or your doctor may prescribe medication to help ease your symptoms.
 Your doctor will talk with you in advance about the treatment that is best for you.

 Dignity Health Heart and Vascular Institute of Greater Sacramento surgeons use the robot-assisted daVinci system for cardiovascular surgery to perform minimally invasive valve repairs.
 The benefits of the daVinci® Si HD Surgical System include:

-Learn more about robot-assisted daVinci cardiovascular surgery.
+Learn more about robot-assisted daVinci cardiology surgery.

 In addition, Dignity Health Heart and Vascular Institute of Greater Sacramento offers Surgical aortic valve replacement (SAVR), the primary surgical treatment for aortic valve stenosis.
 During this procedure, the narrowed aortic valve is removed and is replaced with a mechanical valve or a tissue valve.